Step 1: FAFSA (Free Application for Federal Student Aid)

 Step 3: After You Apply

-The SAR is a report that summarizes the FAFSA information and indicates a student's Expected Family contribution (EFC).
-The EFC determines the amount of Federal Pell grant funds a student may qualify for.
-It is also used to determine eligibility for other "need based" federal programs, such as Work-Study, SEOG, Subsidized Direct Loans, and Perkins Loans.
+The SAR is a report that summarizes the FAFSA information and indicates a student's Student Aid Index (SAI).
+The SAI determines the amount of Federal Pell grant funds a student may qualify for.
+It is also used to determine eligibility for other "need based" federal programs, such as Work-Study, SEOG, and Subsidized Direct Loans.
 Every SAR includes a "Comments" page.
 It is important for a student to read this section completely to see if there are any documents that must be submitted to the Financial Aid Office.
 Required documents should be submitted as soon as possible to avoid processing delays.
-Documents submitted must be photocopies, since they will become part of a student's permanent file and will not be returned.
+Documents submitted must be submitted electronically through "Student Forms" student portal for uploading electronic documents.
 If one of the comments on a student's SAR indicates that they have been selected for "Verification", no federal aid will be disbursed until the process is completed.
-Verification forms can be printed from the Financial Aid website.
+Verification forms can be found in your "Student Forms".

 FAFSA Simplification